 “I’ve been doing this a long time, and I’ve learned we’re most likely to change our lives when we don’t make huge changes to our lifestyle,” Zuckerbrot insists.
 Which is why she tweaked her plan until it allowed for restaurant meals, healthy desserts, even cocktails.
 “These strategies make the diet flexible and fun, so you’re less tempted to cheat.”
 Another bonus: Gentle exercise is encouraged, but killer workouts are banned, since they stimulate appetite and lead to burnout.
 Says Heather Stines, 39, a New York mom who dropped 45 pounds: “I always thought a diet had to be horrible to work.
 Now I know that’s not true.
 This plan lets you have a normal life and get thin.”

 Want to give the Miracle Carb approach a try?
 Our nutrition team created these special mix-and-match menus to make it easy.
 Drink lots of water to “soften” the fiber in your food and make it more effective, advises Zuckerbrot.
-You can also have one diet soda a day, and as much zero-cal tea and coffee as you’d like.
+You can also have as much zero-cal tea and coffee as you’d like.
 Use ultra-low-cal extras (spices, vinegar, citrus juices, Splenda) as desired.
 Always get a doctor’s okay to try any new plan.

-Option 1: 1/2 cup Fiber One cereal (or any cereal with 10 g. or more fiber per serving) with 1/2 cup fat-free plain Greek yogurt, 1/2 cup fruit adding cinnamon or Splenda to taste.
+Option One: 1/2 cup Fiber One cereal (or any cereal with 10 grams or more fiber per serving) with 1/2 cup fat-free plain Greek yogurt, 1/2 cup fruit adding cinnamon or Splenda to taste.

-Option 2: 4 scrambled egg whites with 3 Tbs. shredded low-fat cheese and vegetables to taste, 1 tsp. olive oil and 1/2 cup fruit.
+Option Two: Four scrambled egg whites with three tablespoons shredded low-fat cheese and vegetables to taste, one teaspoon olive oil, and 1/2 cup fruit.

-Option 1: 5 oz. white-meat turkey burger, 1 oz. reduced-fat cheese, mustard and lettuce, tomato, onion to taste with unlimited steamed veggies, 1 tsp. olive oil.
+Option One: Five ounces white-meat turkey burger, one ounce reduced-fat cheese, mustard and lettuce, tomato, onion to taste with unlimited steamed veggies, one teaspoon olive oil.

-Option 2: 1 cup low-carb vegetable soup (such as Progresso Light or Amy's Organic Chunky Vegetable) with 5 oz. grilled chicken over large salad with 1 Tbs. nuts, 2 tsp. olive oil, vinegar and seasoning to taste.
+Option Two: One cup low-carb vegetable soup (such as Progresso Light or Amy's Organic Chunky Vegetable) with five ounces grilled chicken over large salad with one tablespoon nuts, two tablespoons olive oil, vinegar, and seasoning to taste.

-Option 3: 6 oz. lean deli meat and 2 oz. low-fat cheese rolled with lettuce leaves, mustard to taste with unlimited raw veggies and 1/4 cup guacamole.
+Option Three: Six ounces lean deli meat and two ounces low-fat cheese rolled with lettuce leaves, mustard to taste with unlimited raw veggies and 1/4 cup guacamole.

-Option 1: 4 high-fiber crackers with 1/2 cup tuna, 2 tsp. low-fat mayo, chopped veggies to taste.
+Option One: Four high-fiber crackers with 1/2 cup tuna, two teaspoons low-fat mayo, chopped veggies to taste.

-Option 2: 4 high-fiber crackers with 3 oz. lean deli meat, veggie and mustard to taste.
+Option Two: Four high-fiber crackers with three ounces lean deli meat, veggie, and mustard to taste.

-Option 3: 4 high-fiber crackers with 2 Laughing Cow Light cheese wedges or 1/2 cup 1% cottage cheese with 1 spoonful sugar-free jelly or tomato slices.
+Option Three: Four high-fiber crackers with two Laughing Cow Light cheese wedges or 1/2 cup one-percent fat cottage cheese with one spoonful sugar-free jelly or tomato slices.

-1 palm-sized serving fish, chicken breast or lean meat with unlimited steamed or roasted vegetables.
+Option One: One cup broth-based soup, one palm-sized serving fish, chicken breast, or lean meat with unlimited steamed or roasted vegetables.

-Option 2: 6 oz. baked or grilled fish, 1 tsp. olive oil and herbs with unlimited mixed green salad, 1 Tbs. vinaigrette with unlimited roasted artichoke hearts or other veggie.
+Option 2: Six ounces baked or grilled fish, one teaspoon olive oil and herbs with unlimited mixed green salad, one tablespoon vinaigrette with unlimited roasted artichoke hearts or other veggies.

-Option 3: 4 oz. lean ground beef, 1/4 cup reduced-fat shredded cheese, 1/4 cup tomato, 2 Tbs. low-fat sour cream, cilantro to taste; serve taco-style in large lettuce leaves with unlimited sliced bell pepper.
+Option 3: Four ounces lean ground beef, 1/4 cup reduced-fat shredded cheese, 1/4 cup tomato, two tablespoons low-fat sour cream, cilantro to taste; serve taco-style in large lettuce leaves with unlimited sliced bell pepper.

-Sugar-free Jello with sugar-free fat-free whipped cream or sugar-free Creamsicle or low-sugar Fudgsicle.
+Sugar-free Jello with sugar-free fat-free whipped cream, or a sugar-free Creamsicle or low-sugar Fudgsicle.

-If desired, enjoy 1 glass wine or 1 sugar-free cocktail (such as a vodka and soda or rum and diet cola) each day.
+If desired, enjoy one glass wine or one sugar-free cocktail (such as a vodka and soda or rum and diet cola) each day.

 This story originally appeared in our print magazine.